 Blankety Blank October 1979 (Part 4 of 4), koksy

 Wogan was compere for Blankety Blank (1979-83), a BBC1 quiz show.
 He was the perfect host with his Irish charm and deadpan presenting style, with the contestants and presenters alike.
 The game involved asking contestants to fill in the missing word from a sentence.
-They then hoped to match it with 6 random celebrities answers to the question.
+They then hoped to match it with 6 random celebrities’ random answers to the question.

-Contestants normally included some posh English totty for your mum and a token dumb blonde, usually Sandra Dickinson.
+Contestants normally included some posh English totty for your mum and a token dumb blonde, who was usually Sandra Dickinson.
 In the show, Wogan was more famous for his use of the one of a kind bendy microphone.

 Eurovision: Making Your Mind Up – Terry Wogan announces the wrong winner and other stuff, jeffrey44

 Before Wogan’s fellow Irishman Graham Norton took the helm, Wogan was presenter and commentator for the Eurovision Song Contest (1973-2008).
 For those blissfully unaware of this show, singing “acts” representing European countries competed to sing “A Song for Europe”.